rr-/vim-hexdec/README.md

 - `:Hex2dec`
 - `:Dec2hex`

-The functions work for visual selection as well.
+The functions work for visual selection, block selection, line ranges and the whole buffer.
+You can also convert the numbers without changing the file by passing additional argument as in `:Hex2dec 0xdeadbeef`.

 The plugin doesn't define any bindings and leaves the choice to the user.